 It was so wonderful to work with director and multimedia artist Sarah Bandy on this project.
 Her dual strength in leadership and in creating space for others to shine is without compare.

 In 2017 I created a collection assessment and consultation report for the audiovisual collection held at Scarrett Bennett Center, a Nashville-based organization with the mission to support the eradication of injustice, the empowerment of women, and end to racism.
 The project established preservation priorities and trained volunteers in the creation of inventories used to gain intellectual control over the collection.
 The project resulted in the creation of a complete inventory of audiovisual materials and the preservation of sample collection items.

 It was a treat to work with archivist and documentary photographer, Joon Powell.

 In 2014 I created a comprehensive consultation report assessing conservation for the collection at the Jimmie Rodgers Museum.
 This organization cares for the legacy of The Blue Yodler, one of the most important figures in American Music.
 We created a protocol to inventory the collection, improve conservation, and establish preservation procedures and priorities.

 In 1998 I interned for kartemquin Films.
 I was then hired to release some of Kartemquin's early films with Facets in Chicago.

 I was production assistant on the film, Stevie and eventually became de facto archivist.

 Kartemquin was an integral part of my decision work in film for the next 20 years.
-Jim Fetterly taught me the name of every cable, Fennell Doremus showed me I could do what I want for a living, Jerry Blumenthal and Gordon Quinn passed down their story and advice as filmmakers, Steve James trusted me to work when I had no resume.
+Jim Fetterly taught me the name of every type of cable and connector, Fennell Doremus showed me I could do what I want for a living, Jerry Blumenthal and Gordon Quinn passed down their story and advice as filmmakers, and Steve James trusted me to learn on the job when I had no resume.